-- Keep an eye out for London Walks' donation-only virtual tour.
+- Keep an eye out for London Walks' donation-only virtual tours.
 Other virtual tours are available for a small fee.
-Daily

-- Delve into the history of some of London's much-loved areas with Alex Lacey's daily #GlobalTeaBreak on Instagram Live.
-Mondays to Fridays at 3pm
+- Delve into the history of some of London's much-loved areas with Alex Lacey's #GlobalTeaBreak series on Instagram.

 - Follow Dani the Guide for quirky London history, its people and lesser-known stories.